Skip to main content

 After many sleepless nights pondering the options, Merle had named the farm Glenhill Farm after both the glen and the hill on their property, now expanded to 380 acres.
 She named her new business Glenhill Industries.

-In 1978 she came up with another bright idea – growing Christmas trees for the commercial market.
+In 1978 she came up with another bright idea, to grow Christmas trees for the commercial market.
 Assisted by Fred, Merle learned how to plant, thin, and shear balsam fir and Scotch pine trees so they were the perfect shape.
 She spent many hours traipsing through the bush, accompanied only by the family dog.
 As many as 2,500 trees were cut and shipped each November.

 Merle Loses Her Life Partner